 Now mobile games still use puzzles as a way to entice people into buying their product.
 Whether we like it or not, we want to solve puzzles.
 These puzzles somehow give us a reason to push on and move forward.

 But what do the puzzles do that can help the brain?

 Our traffic and website visitors do know that when you are solving a puzzle, a lot of things are simultaneously working and moving.
 Your mind is trying to figure out the solution to a problem.
 Your eyes are looking at the problem to be solved.
 Your hands are acting and moving based on what the mind is telling the problem solver.

 When you are doing puzzles, you are actually synchronizing your movement and your mind in order to solve it.
 Puzzles encourage you to coordinate your actions and help you contain your actions and be rational in your thoughts.

 When you solve puzzles, the brain cells are reinforced and connected.
 Puzzles also improve on existing ones.
 Thus, the way you think is also improved.
 Even your mental process is enhanced.
 The more puzzles you take on, the better your critical thinking is.
 This is why older people are advised to solve puzzles more often.
 As you train your mind in the process, you also keep your brain healthy.

 They help you in spatial reasoning

-Our website visitors can rest assure on the fact that solving puzzles can help you in your spatial reasoning.
+Our massive targeted traffic and website visitors is rest assured on the fact that solving puzzles can help you in your spatial reasoning.
 Puzzles almost often require you to look at the different pieces, understand each of them, and somehow connect all to each other.
 You become better at realizing how each one fits another.
 You can use visual-spatial reasoning in your everyday work and tasks.